P.O. Box 254 | Bristol, VT 05443 | tel. (802) 453-7728 fax. (802) 453-7729

 --Scott Russell Sanders, author of Divine Animal and Dancing in Dreamtime

-Picking up the Flute is a memoir framed by John's experience of learning to play traditional Irish music on the wooden flute.
+Picking up the Flute is a memoir framed by John's experience of learning to play traditional Irish music on the wooden flute after retiring from nearly four decades teaching at Middlebury College.
 The book sets to music John's contemplations on retirement, marriage, literature, and the natural world.
-Picking up the Flute is an interactive, multimedia memoir, permeated by music, in which a particular Irish tune (as played by John) serves as the leitmotif for each chapter.
+Picking up the Flute is an interactive, multimedia memoir, permeated by music.

 GAME OF LOGGING TRAINING PROGRAM, Fall 2016

 The Game of Logging training program combines Scandinavian logging techniques with the latest systems for working safely around trees.
 We cannot overstate the value of these courses.
 We have participants who’ve used chainsaws for 30 years prior to taking GOL Level I say that the course changed the way they work in the woods.
 This fall, we'll be offering levels 1 & 2 of the training program, as well as a special Storm Damage Recovery session.
 The GOL courses build on the previous ones and must be taken in sequence: Level I then Level 2 then Level 3.